Responsible Spiritual Foresight

 As Ron Ingelhart’s fifty-year survey of the global development of individual rights and freedoms and evidence-based thinking shows (picture right), many countries in Asia and Europe have cultures that are highly secular-rational and self-expression oriented.
 In US, secular-rationalism remains lower than Europe by a significant degree.
 Faith-based thinking still has the upper hand in our culture and its religious institutions.
 US culture lags far behind say, Japan or Sweden today in secular-rational values, as the map shows.

 Thomas Edison once said, “I have never seen the slightest scientific proof of the religious ideas of heaven and hell, of future (after)life for individuals, or of a personal God.”
-Amen!
-But Edison also said, “Religion is all bunk,” a statement that, unfortunately, is ignorant of spiritual life.
+That was a courageous statement, in its time.
+But let us recall that Edison also said, “Religion is all bunk,” a statement that, unfortunately, is ignorant of the value of spiritual life.
 Even in Edison’s day there were several religious communities, like the Quakers, Unitarians, and Ethical Culture Society, most of whose members did not believe literally in any scripture.
 He could have joined them had he been more interested in spiritual questions and fellowship.
 He wasn’t, and that was his personal choice.
 Such choices should never be raised to dogma, and forced on others.
-Think of the forced atheist policies of communist China and the USSR, which collapsed after a few decades, as failed strategies.
-Today there may be more spiritual communities that seek and debate higher purpose, in a manner open to evidence and continual improvement, than ever before.
+Remember the forced atheism policies of communist China and the USSR, both of which collapsed after a few decades, as failed strategies.
+Today there are surely more spiritual communities that seek and debate higher purpose, in a manner open to evidence and continual improvement, than ever before.